 15David then called one of his lads and said: “Come here.
 Engage him.”
 He struck him and he died.
 16David said: “Your blood is on your own head.
 It was your mouth that betrayed you when you said, ‘I killed Yahh’s anointed.’”

-17David elegized, this his lament, over Sha’ul and his son Y’honatan 18(to teach B’neyY’hudah bow.
+17David elegized.
+This is his lament over Sha’ul and his son Y’honatan 18(to teach B’neyY’hudah (bow.)
 Note that it is written on the Scroll of Yashar) and he said:

 19Crown jewel of Yisrael, pierced on your own hills.